Bowie375/csapp/README.md

 ## Tricky points
 * you may be stuck in trace31.txt, this is because trace31.txt don't and __'\n'__ in the lastline !

   Try to avoid it?
 You can modify trace31.txt itself, of course, but you can also try to do something with _main_ function.
-See how _builtin_ attribute of each command line are determined will help you.<br/><br/>
+See how _builtin_ attribute of each command line are determined will help you.

 * Make sure you know how to use _waitpid_.